Summer Sports Camps on the North Fork

 North Fork Cheer in Cutchogue runs a gym-based summer camp that combines cheer and tumbling with ninja training, obstacle courses, rock wall climbing, crafts, and games.

 The first week is Cheer Week, which focuses on stunting, jumps, dance, strength, and leadership.
-Regular weeks continue through the summer, with an option to book whole weeks or single days.
+Regular weeks continue through the summer, and families can book whole weeks or single days.

 Sailing and water sports